"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 You have PRRT and the amino acids once every 3 months.
 This continues for 9 months (up to 4 doses of treatment).

 You have everolimus as a tablet that you swallow whole every day.
 This continues for as long as it is helping you and the side effects aren’t too bad.
-It can be for up to 2 years.
+It can be for up to 2 and a half years.

 Doctors will ask you to keep a diary to record each time you take everolimus.
 This helps your doctor know how many doses of treatment you have had.